Francis-Alex-Kuzhippallil/Francis-Alex-Kuzhippallil/README.md

 - 👋 Hi, I’m @Francis-Alex-Kuzhippallil
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently pursuing Masters on Computing and Data Analytics in Saint Mary's University, Canada
+- 🌱 I’m currently pursuing Masters in Saint Mary's University, Canada
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...